 The Graduate Counseling Program holds a face-to-face or virtual, two-hour-long new student orientation in April and August, offered in Bismarck and online via Zoom.
 All new students are required to attend an orientation meeting.
-During the orientation session, students will meet the administration of the Liffrig Family School of Education and Behavioral Sciences, full-time counseling faculty, adjunct faculty, counseling students from the prior cohort, and key University of Mary personnel (e.g., financial aid, admissions, etc.).
-Orientation dates are shared with students by the Chair or Program Director via email upon acceptance to the program.
-Prior to the orientation, all students are provided access to the program's internal Canvas course if they are within the system, where they are able to locate the program handbook, internship manual, programs of study, new student documents, and licensure requirement documents for each concentration (school and clinical counseling).
+During the orientation session, students will meet the administrators from the Liffrig Family School of Education and Behavioral Sciences, full-time counseling faculty, and key University of Mary personnel (e.g., financial aid, admissions, etc.).
+Orientation dates are shared with students via email upon acceptance to the program.
+All students are provided access to the program's internal Canvas course if they are within the system, where they are able to locate the program handbook, internship manual, programs of study, new student documents, and licensure requirement documents for each concentration (school and clinical counseling).